CompleteBlenderCreator2/05_Animated_Lamp/README.md

 + Create a basic environment for our lamp.
 + Run through a couple of options.

-### 7 Making The Gease Pencil Real
+### 7 Making The Grease Pencil Real

-### Cycles Vs Eevee
+### 8 Cycles Vs Eevee

-+ Eevee is generally quick and you get a reasonable results quickly. - Uses CPU Only.
++ Eevee is generally quick and you get a very good results quickly.
 + Cycles is a physical based renderer is accurate but takes longer.
 It is designed for GPUs but runs fine on CPUs.

 **Why Use Cycles?**

 + We are going to use Cycles, since we are modelling a lamp!
 + The two are cross compatible, Light is different.
-+ You can use other Renderers too, if you have access to them.
++ You can use other renderers as well, if you have access to them.
 We won't be covering these.

 **Render Time Difference**

 + I will be showing you 3 Clips of a 4 second bowling ball animation.
-+ Blender Render - 2 mins
-+ Basic Cycles Render - 15 mins
++ Eevee - 4 Mins
-+ Thorough Cycles Render - 4 hours!
++ Cycles - 40 Mins

 **Your Machine Specs : CPU**